-A solar panel is made of individual solar cells that are wired together.
-Each cell generates a little bit of voltage (about half a volt) and electrical current, but when lots of cells are wired together - such as in the kind of solar panel you would install on your roof - the combined output of those small cells might add up to as much as 60 volts and 400 watts.
+A conventional solar panel is made up of dozens of individual silicon solar cells that are wired together.
+Each cell generates a little bit of voltage (about half a volt) and electrical current.
+When all of the cells of the panel are combined, the total output of the panel might add up to as much as 60 volts and over 400 watts.

 Solar cells come in different sizes.
 A common size is 6 inches square.
-At that size, a residential solar panel will have 60 cells, and a larger panel designed for the utility or commercial market will have 72 cells.
+At that size, a residential solar panel will commonly have 60 cells, and a larger panel designed for the utility or commercial market might have 72 cells.

 Not all panels have 60 cells.
 For example, SunPower cuts their cells differently, and uses 96 small cells in their residential solar panels.
 There is also a trend toward larger solar cells, which has the potential to reduce manufacturing costs.

 With half-cut solar cells, the initial manufacturing process is the same.
-That is, the solar cells are still manufactured to a conventional size, such as 6 inches square.
+That is, the solar cells start as a conventional size, such as 6 inches square.

 This line exists because the panel is electrically wired into two separate halves that combine their electrical current.
 The reason for this is described later in this article.

-Earlier, we talked about the extra manufacturing step of sawing cells in half with a diamond wire or laser.
-Not only does the step add a little more complexity, but the additional cutting step has the potential to break cells and increase wastage.
+Earlier, we talked about the extra manufacturing step of sawing cells in half with a diamond saw or laser.
+Not only does the step add a little more complexity, but the cutting step has the potential to break cells and increase wastage.
 So why bother?

-There’s two big reasons, and both work to increase overall panel efficiency.
+There’s two big reasons, and both contribute to improved panel efficiency.

 You might remember from high school science class that electrical resistance increases when current increases.
-If you’ve ever use a hair dryer on full blast, you know that the wire can get pretty warm after a few minutes.
+If you ever use a hair dryer on full blast, you know that the plug can get pretty warm after a few minutes.
 That’s due to electrical resistance.

 With the maximum electrical current cut in half, a half-cut cell has 25% less resistance than the original full-sized solar cell.

 This would make the panel incompatible with standard inverters.
-To get around this, the panel is essentially divided into two halves that are wired together in parallel, which doesn’t increase the voltage.
-This parallel wiring of the two halves allows the panel to have the same voltage of a conventional panel.
+To get around this, the panel is divided into two halves that are wired together in parallel, which doesn’t increase the voltage.
+This parallel wiring allows a half-cut panel to have the same voltage as a conventional panel.

-Because a half-cut solar panel is really two smaller panels working in concert, it has better shade tolerance than a conventional panel.
+Because a half-cut solar panel is really two smaller panels working together, it has better shade tolerance than a conventional panel.

 You can read our article on shading and solar panels to learn more, but a quirk of solar panels is that shade falling across a panel can drop the power output by more than the number of cells that are shaded, because shaded cells have a tendency to block the electrical current of neighboring cells.

-The diagram below explains the wiring of a half-cut solar panel.
-As you can see, the panel is made of two halves that are wired together:
+The diagram below illustrates the wiring of a half-cut solar panel.
+As you can see, the panel is made of two halves wired together:

 The improved shade tolerance of a half-cut solar panel depends on where the shadow falls.
 If it falls in such a way that is covers both halves, the benefit is reduced.
 However, if the shadow covers only one half, the other half doesn’t experience any impact at all, approximately doubling the shade tolerance of the panel.

-Both these examples have disadvantages.
+Both have disadvantages.
 For example, PERC cells that aren’t manufactured to a high standard may have higher failure rates, and heterojunction cells add manufacturing complexity.

-Half-cut cells, in contrast, don’t rely on relatively exotic technologies.
+Half-cut cells add some manufacturing complexity too, but is simpler than PERC or heterojunction cells.
 This may be one of the reasons why half-cut technology is currently being offered by so many manufacturers.

-This is not a complete list by any stretch, so if you are interested in a manufacturer not on this list, check to see if they offer half-cut cells.
+This is not a complete list, so check your favorite manufacturer to see if they offer half-cut cells.

 Compared to some other technologies used to increase solar cell efficiency, half-cut cells don’t rely on exotic materials, but a change in manufacturing process.
 While this does add complexity and expense, the large number of manufacturers offering half-cut panels suggest that the cost-benefit may be worth it.

-In addition, you can combine the half-cut approach with other technologies.
-For example, several manufacturers offer solar panels that use half-cut PERC cells, combining two different technologies to push panel efficiency higher.
+Manufacturers also combine the half-cut approach with other technologies.
+For example, several manufacturers offer solar panels that use half-cut PERC cells, combining two technologies to push panel efficiency higher.

 Should you use half-cut solar panels for your project?
-The greater risk is higher manufacturing defects, but solar panel manufacturing across the industry is generally very good, and that’s especially true for the top tier solar manufacturers listed above.
-Because of that, the downside risk of half-cut cells is quite small.
+There is perhaps a small risk of increased manufacturing defects, but solar panel manufacturing across the industry is generally very good, and that’s especially true for the top tier solar manufacturers listed above.
+Because of that, the downside risk of half-cut cells is probably minimal.

-In exchange, you get a solar panel that will potentially perform noticeably better in shaded conditions.
+In exchange, you get a solar panel that may perform noticeably better in shaded conditions.
 If a shady roof is something you’re contending with, half-cut solar panels would be a good choice.